 Bi-Co Students Can Now Major in Education

-“There was a time when people could only imagine that you would study education if you were planning to become a classroom teacher,” says Alice Lesnick, term professor and director of the Bryn Mawr/Haverford Education Program.
+“There was a time when people could only imagine that you would study education if you were planning to become a classroom teacher,” says Alice Lesnick, term professor and chair of the Bryn Mawr/Haverford Education Department.
 “And that's a good reason to study.
 We have a large, wonderful group of students and alum who are classroom-based or school-based educators.
 But of course, education is an academic field that people do a whole lot of things with and from.”

-Professor of Education Alison Cook-Sather has been part of the Bi-Co Education Program since shortly after its founding in the early '90s, and along with colleagues including Lesnick has shaped the program to enact a partnership approach to education and to be a leader in enacting and promoting “student voice” in education.
+Professor of Education Alison Cook-Sather has been part of the Bi-Co Education Program/Department since shortly after its founding in the early '90s, and along with colleagues including Lesnick has shaped the program to enact a partnership approach to education and to be a leader in enacting and promoting “student voice” in education.
 So, it should come as no surprise that when it came to applying to become a primary field of study, students took the lead.

 During the fall semester, Cook-Sather offered a half-credit independent study course for Education students to help create a major proposal for the undergraduate Curriculum Committee.
 Eight students applied and joined the group: Emma Adelman ’25, Kat Erickson HC ’25, Claire Ford ‘25; Joanna Gu 23, Olivia Harkins-Finn ‘23; Isabel Martin HC ’23, Sunny Martinez HC ‘24 and Thea Risher HC ‘24.